-I decided to bring a tripod and a Vixen Polaris travel mount on a 1 week trip to the south of Portugal (São Brás de Alportel, 37°9’8.8″N, 7°56’27.4″W, alt=236m).
+I decided to bring a tripod and a Vixen Polarie travel mount on a 1 week trip to the south of Portugal (São Brás de Alportel, 37°9’8.8″N, 7°56’27.4″W, alt=236m).
 Managed to observe comet 252P/LINEAR on a number of occasions.
 Below image was from the first night, april 6th, when the comet was near the globular cluster M14.
-On the night of april 7th, the comet was visible to the naked eye.
+On the night of april 7th, with proper dark adaptation the comet was visible to the naked eye.
 I estimated it’s brightness at +5.7 using 8.5×42 binoculars, with a coma diameter of 45′ and DC=3.

 Minutes after parking the telescope and closing down the observatory, the skies cleared.
 Quickly opened up the observatory again, piggybacked the Canon 60D and 200mm on the mount and took some 1 minute shots.
 Comet C/2013 US10 (Catalina) was easily visible in 8.5×42 binoculars.